harness/developer-hub/docs/platform/role-based-access-control/add-users.md

 ![](./static/add-users-11.png)
 Enter the email address(es) that the User will use to log into the Harness platform.

 If you have Roles and Resource Groups defined, select the Roles and Resource Groups for this user.
-To add Roles and Resource Groups, see [Manage roles](./add-manage-roles) and [Add Resource Groups](./add-resource-groups).
+To add Roles and Resource Groups, see [Manage roles](./add-manage-roles) and [Manage resource groups](./add-resource-groups).

 Click **Save**.
 The user will receive a verification email at the address(es) you provided.
 When the user logs into Harness, the user creates a password, the email address is verified, and the user name is updated.